grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 First, it reduces the amount of labor required to standardize; in the above example, we effectively needed to fill out metadata for only 6 samples, instead of 173.
 Second, it is easier for the metadata curators to glance at the metadata fields and assess if anything is missing, or needs to be changed.
 If your data can be organized like this, we encourage you to do so and send it to the curators before proceeding with the rest of your data.
-An excel sheet to help with this can be found here (TODO: add link).
+An example of a sheet you might use to help you with this can be found [on the GCExchange](https://gcxgce.sharepoint.com/:x:/t/100001292/EUiJpom31tlDv8ZDQg8ARiABSp6u8f3MyLo63aN_z-ariQ?e=KCRsqk).

 ## Variable sample fields